BattCaverna/serialbridge/README.md

 will open a TCP socket listening on local port 4161 which will be a bridge to `/dev/ttyACM0` at a 111,111 bps speed.
 You can add `-v` if you want to dump all the information going through the serial port, for debugging or reverse engineering purpose.
+You can also add `-r`to drive the RTS line of the serial port to enable an external RS485 converter (like MAX485).

 `serialbridge` configures the serial port in raw mode.
 The bridge is totally transparent.